RASantos92/OpenHouseMD/openHouseLecture.md

 - (point out the times for each stack)
 - classes are not everyday which I will point out in a little bit.
 - but I wanted to show you that we are all moving towards the same goal.
 Learning the same stacks and same technologies.
-- lets look at an example schedule in the next slide.

-### Slide 10 - Accelerated Program: Time Management
-- Alright this is a generic schedule from a student in the Accelerated program.
-- everything you see in the dark blue is your dojo time. this is the time you will be spending working with the curriculum, solving problems, writing problems, ect...
-- and everything in the light blue is your time. your work, time with family, And it looks like this student is extreamly motivated, they wake up at 6am to workout 3 times a week. pretty awesome to see.
-- This is just an example, but its always a good idea to have a schedule moving forward. weather your doing full time part time any kind of program in your life have a schedule.
-It will help you to succeed.
 - So lets take a look at the flex Curriculum on the next slide

 ### Slide 11 - Flex Curriculum